sharemind-sdk/auction-demo/README.md

 Configuration = %{CurrentFileDirectory}/keydb.conf
 ```

-The configuration string for the module points to the file, where keydb module
+The configuration string for the module points to the file where keydb module
 specific configuration is stored.
 The configuration file for the keydb may
 contain multiple sections, where each section describes one Redis host.
 When
 using the keydb module from a SecreC application, one has to first connect to